erenakyildiz-code/localInstallGuide/README.md

 # Companion — Self-Hosting Guide

+YOU NEED THE C# API: https://github.com/erenakyildiz-code/PublicBaratrumBackend.git YOU ALSO NEED THIS Desktop App: https://github.com/erenakyildiz-code/PublicBaratrumDesktopApp.git

+This file explains how you will run the MODELS; NOT THE C# API OR THE DESKTOP APP, THEY ARE WRITTEN IN THEIR OWN REPOSITORIES.

 This document is **self-contained**: every file you need is inlined below.
 If you get stuck, paste this entire README into an LLM along with your error message and your GPU/OS — it has enough context for the LLM to help you.